openfaas/docs/docs/reference/async.md

     ![Asynchronous](/images/async.png)

     This is beneficial if there are for instance 100 requests that all take 2 minutes to execute.
-It means the client / caller needs to wait only for a new milliseconds.
+It means the client / caller needs to wait only for a few milliseconds.

 ### How it works